Unit 4 - Practice Quiz

 13 In a controlled <select> component, where is the selected value defined?

-C. On the <option> element using the selected attribute
+B. On the <select> element using the value attribute

-D. On the <select> element using the value attribute
+D. On the <option> element using the selected attribute

 14 Which syntax is useful for handling multiple inputs with a single onChange handler?